philippart-s/jarvis/README.md

 ## 10-❤️-ai-sentiment-analysis

 This step is to add the sentiment analysis on the Jarvis CLI with AI Endpoints.
-To use it: `ovhcloud -s "I'm happy to be here"`.
+To use it: `jarvis ovhcloud -s "I'm happy to be here"`.

+## 11-📜-use-file

+This step is to analyse the sentiment in a complete text file.
+To test it: 'jarvis ovhcloud -f <path>/src/main/resources/fun-java-poem.txt'